WitnessAngel/witness-angel-docs/README.rst

 In the long term, the application will of course be translated into other languages, get a dedicated design, be ported to other platforms, and equipped with many more features!

 Discover below the user manual, with screenshots.
+App download link is at the top of this page.

 .. list-table::